 “Just hang on!”
 Natalie said to calm her.
 “Maybe not.
 I might be able to save them.”
 She looked around and grabbed the pocket laser.
 She pointed it at the floor and tested its power.
 After scorching several tally marks in the floor she found the dial for its intensity.
 She dialed it down and burned the floor again.
 Down some more and another burn.
 Each seared line grew thinner and lighter.
 When she was confident she had the beam set low enough to act as a laser scalpel she pressed under the swell of Magdalayna’s belly.

 She’d assisted in births before and had seen C-sections performed plenty of times, but actually holding the scalpel was very different.
 Her hand shook against Magdalayna’s rapidly cooling flesh.

-Should I even save them?
-Do they want to be a part of this?
+Should she even save them?
+Did they want to be a part of this?
 They could get carried off and brainwashed and forced to bear their own father’s children.
 They could wind up carrying lasers of their own.
-No… I have to save them.
-It’s not even for them; It’s for Shay.
-She doesn’t need to have their blood on her hands.
+No… She had to save them.
+It wasn’t even for them; It was for Shay.
+She didn’t need to have their blood on her hands.
 She shouldn’t have to live with that.
 Do it for Shay.

 The laser hissed against the flesh.